sajanav/goldenrealesatateApp/README.md

 Issues faced
-1.First time using PostgreSQL --> so took sometime to familiarise with same 2.Used spring.jpa.properties.hibernate.dialect= org.hibernate.dialect.MySQL5Dialect initially and later faced issued in connecting so changed to spring.jpa.properties.hibernate.dialect= org.hibernate.dialect.MySQL8Dialect 3.I have used the inbuilt tomcat server for springboot application
+1. First time using PostgreSQL --> so took sometime to familiarise with same

+2. Used spring.jpa.properties.hibernate.dialect= org.hibernate.dialect.MySQL5Dialect initially and later faced issued in connecting so changed to spring.jpa.properties.hibernate.dialect= org.hibernate.dialect.MySQL8Dialect

+3. I have used the inbuilt tomcat server for springboot application

 How to run